 The Problem We’re Solving

-Many student-athletes encounter challenges in trying to graduate high school, or attend a college or university of their choice, because of:
+Many student-athletes encounter systematic discriminatory practices that lead to the following challenges in trying to graduate high school, or attend a college or university of their choice:

 - Lack of positive role models in their community or school

 - Lack of information regarding the college application process

 - Limited access to college preparatory programs

 - Inadequate preparation due to poor educational facilities and resources